Nuttawut503/capstone-backend/README.md

 # capstone-backend
-This project is written in GO
+This project is written in GO [Link to the frontend repo](https://github.com/NapatJamjan/capstone-frontend)

 ## Used libraries
 | Name | Description |